Karin Keller-Sutter

-Karin Maria Keller-Sutter (/de-CH/; née Sutter; born 22 December 1963) is a Swiss politician and pedagogist who has served as President of the Swiss Confederation since 2025 and concurrently as a member of the Federal Council of Switzerland since 2019.
+Karin Maria Keller-Sutter (/de-CH/; née Sutter; born 22 December 1963) is a Swiss politician and pedagogist who has served as a member of the Federal Council of Switzerland since 2019 and as President of the Swiss Confederation for 2025.

-Keller-Sutter is a member of The Liberals and serves as the head of the Federal Department of Finance.
-She previously served on the Council of States (Switzerland) from 2011 to 2019 and from 2017 to 2018 as president of the Council of States.
+Keller-Sutter is a member of the Liberals and serves as the head of the Federal Department of Finance.
+She previously served on the Council of States from 2011 to 2019 and from 2017 to 2018 as president of the Council of States.
 Before that she held several political roles on the cantonal and municipal level.

 In 2023, Keller-Sutter was listed as one of the most influential women worldwide by the Financial Times.
 She was primarily credited for her engagement with the Acquisition of Credit Suisse by UBS.

 Early life and education

 Keller-Sutter was born Karin Maria Sutter on 22 December 1963 in Uzwil, Switzerland, the youngest of four children, to Walter Sutter Sr. (died 1989), a butcher-turned-chef, and Rosa Sutter (née Schnyder; born 1927).
 Her brothers are; Walter "Jesy" Sutter (1950–2025), Rolf Sutter and Bernhard Sutter.

 Her paternal family hails from Jonschwil where her parents were the tenants of the restaurant Sonne for many years.
 Her ancestors were mainly innkeepers and local politicians in St. Gallen.
 Later, her parents took over the restaurant Ilge in Wil, where she was primarily raised and attended local schools, including Catholic high school before moving to Neuchâtel.

 She studied language interpretation at Dolmetscherschule Zürich (now part of the Zurich University of Applied Sciences) followed by studies in political science in London and at the University of Montréal.
 Later she completed a post-graduate diploma in pedagogy at the University of Fribourg.